aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 #### "Latest Updater" Function

-The *Latest Updater* function is triggered from DynamoDB Table stream events that include the "New" image.
+The *Latest Updater* function is triggered from S3 Object update events.

-It produces no particular output, but creates or updates the relevant object in the S3 Bucket that contains package information:
+It produces no particular output, but creates or updates the `latest.json` object in the S3 Bucket with the following content:

 ```ts
 import { AssemblyTargets } from '@jsii/spec';